Alan Henning: Reactions

 Prime Minister David Cameron condemned the killing as "absolutely appalling" and "completely unforgivable" and vowed to do everything to defeat ISIL.
-He described Henning as a man of great peace, kindness and gentleness, saying: "He went with many Muslim friends out to do no more than simply help other people.
-His Muslim friends will be mourning him at this special time of Eid and the whole country is mourning with them."
+He described Henning as a man of great peace, kindness and gentleness, saying: "He went with many Muslim friends to do no more than simply help other people.
+His Muslim friends will be mourning him at this special time of Eid, and the whole country mourns with them."

 On 5 October 2014, prayers were said for Henning in churches across Bolton.
 The Bishop of Bolton Rt Rev Chris Edmondson said: "This is the most horrific, brutal and barbaric act.
 Leaders of Christian and Muslim faiths have universally condemned this act."
-Bolton Interfaith Council and Bolton Council of Mosques, who had held a vigil for Henning before news of his death, said they would continue to pray for him.
+Bolton Interfaith Council and Bolton Council of Mosques, which had held a vigil for Henning before news of his death, pledged to continue praying for him.

 A special service of remembrance was held at Eccles Parish Church, attended by Henning's widow.
-A memorial fund had been set up, by friend and fellow aid-worker Shameela Islam-Zulfiqar, with the aim of raising £20,000.
-By 9 October 2014, £30,000 had been raised by the Muslim community and would be used to help support Henning's family.
+A memorial fund was established by friend and fellow aid-worker Shameela Islam-Zulfiqar, with the aim of raising £20,000.
+By 9 October 2014, £30,000 had been raised by the Muslim community to help support Henning's family.
 A further memorial service was held on 12 October at the British Muslim Heritage Centre, organised by friends and humanitarian aid colleagues of Henning, attracting over 600 people.

+The family of Ken Bigley, who was also a hostage murdered in Iraq by Tawhid al-Jihad (the precursor of ISIS), offered their condolences to the family of Alan Henning.

 On 7 October, former Guantánamo Bay detainee Moazzam Begg said that he had offered to intervene to help secure Henning's release.

-The Salafi Muslims of the UK also condemned the murder of Alan Henning noting that ISIS has violated Islam's respect for covenants and that ISIS had also mistreated Henning and the Muslims captured along with him.
-While a London-based follower of Omar Bakri, Mizanur Rahman (aka Abu Baraa), justified the killing.
-Mizanur Rahman however was strongly criticised by Salafi Muslims.
+The Salafi Muslims of the UK condemned the murder of Alan Henning, noting that ISIS has violated Islam's respect for covenants and had also mistreated Henning and the Muslims captured along with him.
+They also criticised a London-based follower of Omar Bakri, Mizanur Rahman (aka Abu Baraa), who attempted to justify Henning's killing.

-On 15 October 2014, Labour MP Barbara Keeley, speaking during Prime Minister's Questions, called for a national honour to recognise Henning's sacrifice, and for support for his widow and children.
-David Cameron agreed and said he would look carefully at her suggestion.
+In October 2014, Labour MP Barbara Keeley, called for public recognition of Henning's sacrifice, and for support for his widow and children, a request which the prime minister agreed to consider.

-On 1 April 2020, it was reported that the charity Henning had worked for failed in their duty to safeguard Henning and their other volunteers while working in Syria.
+In April 2020, it was reported that the charity Henning had worked for failed in its duty to safeguard Henning and other volunteers while they were working in Syria.